ssuess/rs_multi_select/README.md

 2. Make sure you are in the main thumbs view
 3. Select items you want to edit (you can use ctrl/cmd and shift keys for multiple selections)
 4. Click on the blue edit button
+5. Edit your items and save
+6. Enjoy life

 ## Changelog